austinmcconnell/dotfiles/README.md

 - {num}gt: move to a specific tab number
 - `:tabclose`: close a single tab

-### Using buffers

-- `:ls`: show all buffers
-- `:ls!`: show all buffers including unlisted buffers
-- `:e {char}`: edit a file
-- `:e`: reload external changes to a file
-- `:e!`: reload external changes and discard unsaved work in buffer
-- `:bn`: switch to next buffer
-- `:bp`: switch to previous buffer
-- `:b{num}`: move to the specified buffer
-- `:bd`: close/delete a buffer
-- `:sp`: horizontally split window in two.
-The result is two viewports on the same file
-- `:sp [filename]`: horizontally screen window in two and load or create [filname] buffer
-- `:vsp`: vertically split window in two.
-The result is two viewports on the same file
-- `:vsp [filename]`: vertically split window in two and load or create [filename] buffer

 ### Using jumps

 - A "jump" is a command that moves the cursor to another location (e.g. G, %, ), ],})